Nextiva / Blog / VoIP

 A hosted PBX system is cloud-based, meaning the PBX software and hardware are located off-site at a data center.

-An on-premise PBX is located on a company’s physical premises and maintained on-site.
+An on-premise or traditional PBX is located on a company’s physical premises and maintained on-site.

 On-Premises PBXHosted PBX